hugoquintel/fastAPI/README.md

-# ViPosTag
+# testAPI
-A project about Vietnamese POS tagging app for a specific course in my school
+This is just a simple api for testing